South Dakota: American settlement and statehood

 A growing population in the Dakota Territory caused political dissatisfaction between northern and southern territory residents, with the southern half being always more populated.
 Following the territorial capital being moved from Yankton to Bismarck in the northern part, calls for dividing the territory increased.
+South Dakota held constitutional conventions in 1883, 1885, and 1889.
+Other account(s) state that the real reason for the split was a political lure for four Republican senators instead of two from the Republican dominated Dakota Territory and in their push to split the territory, Republican congressmen also ignored the uncomfortable fact that much of the land in the anticipated state of South Dakota belonged to the Sioux.
+Eventually, in the 1887 general election, Dakota Territory residents voted for the division.

+On February 22, 1889, outgoing Democratic President Cleveland signed a bill dividing the Territory of Dakota in half and authorizing the people of Washington, Montana, North and South Dakota to hold conventions to decide on statehood and produce constitutions.
+The bill had been passed by a Democratic controlled House of Representatives and a Senate divided 38 Republicans, 37 Democrats, and one independent.

-Eventually, in 1887 general election, Dakota Territory residents voted for the division, so it was divided in half and President Benjamin Harrison signed proclamations formally admitting South Dakota and North Dakota to the union on November 2, 1889.
+The four new states would be admitted into the Union in November 1889.
+Republican President Benjamin Harrison signed proclamations formally admitting South Dakota and North Dakota to the union on November 2, 1889.
 Harrison had the papers shuffled to obscure which one was signed first and the order went unrecorded.

 On December 29, 1890, the Wounded Knee Massacre occurred on the Pine Ridge Indian Reservation.
 Commonly cited as the last major armed conflict between the United States and the Lakota Sioux Nation, the massacre resulted in the deaths of at least 146 Sioux, many of them women and children.
 31 U.S. soldiers were also killed in the conflict.